The Object of My Affection-1998

 The gimmicky angle of having Modesty appear with a different hairstyle in every sequence is clever and enjoyable (my preference is for her as a blonde).

-When she is imprisoned in a spiraling-colored basement cell and must climb out the roof for help it’s one of the best-looking set designs I’ve ever seen.
-The creative team gets an A-plus for expressiveness and imagination which is the reason Modesty Blaise is so damned fun.
+When she is imprisoned in a spiraling-colored basement cell and must climb out the roof for help, the set design is one of the best I’ve ever seen.
+The creative team gets an A-plus for expressiveness and imagination, which is why Modesty Blaise is so fun.

-The cartoonish criminals Gabriel and Clara, played by Dirk Bogarde and Rossella Falk, are deliciously wicked.
-I was amazed at Gabriel’s towering purple cocktail and craved trying a sip of it to see exactly what he was drinking.
+Dirk Bogarde and Rossella Falk play cartoonish criminals Gabriel and Clara, who are deliciously wicked.
+I was amazed at Gabriel’s towering purple cocktail and craved a sip to see exactly what he was drinking.

 Satisfyingly, both main villains get their comeuppance.

-The film is foolish, campy, and a silly time wrapped up in amazing artistry from a creative team who deserves more credit than they probably received.
+The film is foolish, campy, and a silly time wrapped up in fantastic artistry from a creative team that deserves more credit than they probably received.

-Modesty Blaise (1966) is a messy film that I enjoyed and found endearing way more than I probably should have.
-It’s the guiltiest of pleasures in a chest full of sub-par spy comedy films.
+Modesty Blaise (1966) is a messy but enjoyable film.
+I found it endearing more than I probably should have.
+It’s the guiltiest pleasure in a chest of sub-par spy comedy films.

 La Bamba-1987